OlgaJ1989/taste-of-poland/README.md

 11. As a user, I want to be able to log into my account to make a reservation and view my bookings.
     * Acceptance Criteria:
-        - A custom login form allowing the users to login to the website.
+        - A custom login form allowing the users to log in to the website.
     * Implementation:
-        - A login form will be created using the allauth library, allowing users to login to an existing account.
+        - A login form will be created using the allauth library, allowing users to log in to an existing account.

 ### Wireframes